-We have never manufactured AFRESA or any other product candidate in commercial quantities.
-As our product candidates move through the regulatory process, we will need to either develop the capability of manufacturing on a commercial scale or engage third-party manufacturers with this capability, and we cannot offer assurances that we will be able to do either successfully.
+We use our Danbury, Connecticut facility to formulate AFRESA, fill plastic cartridges with AFRESA and blister package the cartridges for our clinical trials.
+This facility is still undergoing the rigorous testing and regulatory inspection processes that are expected to result in approval to manufacture commercially.
 The manufacture of pharmaceutical products requires significant expertise and capital investment, including the development of advanced manufacturing techniques and process controls.
 Manufacturers of pharmaceutical products often encounter difficulties in production, especially in scaling up initial production.
 These problems include difficulties with production costs and yields, quality control and assurance and shortages of qualified personnel, as well as compliance with strictly enforced federal, state and foreign regulations.
-In addition, before we would be able to produce commercial quantities of AFRESA at our Danbury facility, it would have to undergo a pre-approval inspection by the FDA.
-The expansion process and preparation for the FDA's pre-approval inspection for commercial production at the Danbury facility could take an additional six months or longer.
-If we use a third-party supplier to formulate AFRESA or produce raw material, the transition could also require significant start-up time to qualify and implement the manufacturing process.
-If we engage a third-party manufacturer, our third-party manufacturer may not perform as agreed or may terminate its agreement with us.
+In addition, before we would be able to produce commercial quantities of AFRESA at our Danbury facility, it would have to undergo an acceptable preapproval inspection by the FDA.
+If we engage a third-party manufacturer, we would need to transfer our technology to that third-party manufacturer and gain FDA approval, potentially causing delays in product delivery.
+In addition, our third-party manufacturer may not perform as agreed or may terminate its agreement with us.

-Additionally, if we manufacture commercial material at a different facility than the site of manufacture of clinical trial materials or if we manufacture commercial material on a significantly larger production scale than the production scale for clinical trial materials, we may be required by the FDA to establish that the results obtained from the clinical trials may reasonably be extrapolated to such commercial material.
+Additionally, when we manufacture commercial material on a significantly larger production scale than the production scale for clinical trial materials, we may be required by the FDA to establish that the results obtained from the clinical trials may reasonably be extrapolated to such commercial material.
+We are in the process of compiling documentation to show correlation to the clinical-scale production materials.